tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Association of vitiligo with tumor response in patients with metastatic melanoma treated with pembrolizumab
  - 25% of patients developed vitiligo
  - **objective response associated with higher occurrence of vitiligo**
+# ATAC-seq: a method for assaying chromatin accessibility genome-wide
+ - probe DNA accessibility with hyperactive Tn5 transposase (inserts sequencing adapters into accessible chromatin regions, sequencing reads used to infer regions of increased accesibility, can also map transcription factor binding and nucleosome positions)
+ - alternative to DNase-seq for chromatin accessibility and MNase-seq for nucleosome positioning
+ - ATAC-seq can use less cells than other methods and can assay multiple chromatin features at the same time (i.e. nucleosome, TF binding, chromatin accessibility)
 # Autoimmune panels as predictors of toxicity in patients treated with immune checkpoint inhibitors (ALERT)
  - auto antigen microarray to profile autoantibodies related to irAEs in patients receiving ICI
  - greater number of IgG and IgM reactivites in pre-ICI in patients vs. healthy controls